Bartow, Florida: Municipal government

 The City of Bartow has a commission-manager form of government.
 The city commission consists of five commissioners, each elected for a three-year term.
 The mayor is a member of the city commission elected annually by the commissioners, although traditionally the position is rotated.
-As of 2022, the mayor of Bartow is Steve Githens Other commissioners are Nick Adams, Leo Longworth, Tanya Tucker and Trish Pfeiffer".
+As of 2022, the mayor of Bartow is Steve Githens Other commissioners are Nick Adams, Leo Longworth, Tanya Tucker and Trish Pfeiffer.
 The city executive powers rest with the city manager, as contracted by the city commission.
 In 2010, the city's budget was $74.2 million.

 Electricity, waste disposal and water are municipal services provided by the city of Bartow to residents in city limits and nearby areas.
 Bartow is part of the Southwest Florida Water Management District and in times of drought, the city strictly enforces the restrictions set forth by the district.

-Although it is a private entity outside of the city limits of Bartow, the Bartow Executive Airport is governed and administrated by the city commission which convenes as the Bartow Airport Authority.
-As of 2016, the Bartow Police Department has five sergeants, twenty officers, three K-9 officers, two school resource officers, two public safety aides, and one parking enforcement specialist, while the Bartow Fire Department has 18 full-time firemen.
+Although it is a private entity outside of the city limits of Bartow, the Bartow Executive Airport is governed and administrated by the city commission, which convenes as the Bartow Airport Authority.

+As of 2016, the Bartow Police Department had five sergeants, twenty officers, three K-9 officers, two school resource officers, two public safety aides, and one parking enforcement specialist.
+The Bartow Fire Department had 18 full-time firemen.

 The city of Bartow also operates the Bartow Public library, which was founded in 1897 and has reciprocal borrowing agreements with other public libraries in Polk County.